anatol/booster/docs/manpage.md

 The logs will be in `/srv/atftp` on the server.

+### Boot timeout
+If you got `booster: Timeout waiting for root filesystem` error please add `append_all_modaliases` config flag and rebuild the image.
+With this flag you'll get a list of modules that were requested by the kernel but absent in the booster image.
+Some of these modules might be required to boot your system.

 ## EXAMPLES
 Create an initramfs file specific for the current kernel/host.
 The output file is booster.img: